tbielawa/bitmath/docsite/source/module.rst

                   ``True``
    :type system: One of ``bitmath.NIST`` or ``bitmath.SI``

    .. note::

-      * This function does NOT return tuples for directory entities.
+      * This function does **not** return tuples for directory entities.
+Including directories in results is scheduled for introduction in the upcoming 1.1.0 release.
       * Symlinks to **files** are followed automatically

+   When interpreting the results from this function it is *crucial* to understand exactly which items are being taken into account, what decisions were made to select those items, and how their sizes are measured.

+   Results from this function may seem invalid when directly compared to the results from common command line utilities, such as ``du``, or ``tree``.

    .. versionadded:: 1.0.7